rpdav/nixos/README.md

 See readme in nix-secrets directory.

 ## Selfhosted Services
 The `services` directory contains (mostly) container-based selfhosted services.
 Most of these are running on my nas but a few run on vps such as a mail server.
-Bootstrapping a container-based service takes a bit more work to bootstrap.
-I've found a few tools (and wrote a couple simple modules) that help speed that process up.
+Bootstrapping a container-based service takes a bit more work than simple compose files.
+I've found a few tools (and have written a couple simple modules) that help speed that process up.
 More details in the `services` directory.

 ## Impermanence